LeastAuthority/leastauthority.com/blog_source/content/crypton_security_audit.rst

 independent review, and publishing the complete results.
 That's the right way to do things!

-The next security audit that we performed, which will hopefully also get published soon, was for the `Cryptocat`_ secure chat app.
+The next security audit that we performed, was for the `Cryptocat`_ secure chat app.
+We expect the report from that to also be published soon.
 Stay tuned!

 .. _S4: https://leastauthority.com/product_s4
 .. _Our mission: https://leastauthority.com/about_us